KK7JJI/ODIN_Ruby_SubString/README.md

 ## Requirements:

 Method accepts
-- a string to be searched, primeary_string.
+- a string to be searched, primary_string.
 - an array of sub_strings, a "dictionary",

 The method searches primary_string for each sub_string in the dictionary.
 The